Beaches You Can Camp On

 Dry Tortugas National Park, Florida

 Live out your deserted island fantasies at this remote park, located about 70 miles of Key West.
-The adventure begins with a 2.5 hour ferry ride.
-Be prepared to carry all of your camping needs — unless you have your own boat — since the grounds are primitive.
-Camping is only allowed on Garden Key, known for the 19th century Fort Jefferson, and is first-come, first-served, but at least you’re on the beach.
-Even though the Dry Tortugas lack amenities, you’ll never miss them since there’s fantastic snorkeling and diving thanks to protected coral reefs and marine life like sea turtles, nurse sharks, and octopus.
+The adventure begins with a two-and-a-half hour ferry ride, and be prepared to carry all of your camping needs—unless you have your own boat—since the grounds are primitive.
+Camping is only allowed on Garden Key, known for the 19th century Fort Jefferson, and is first-come, first-serve, but at least you’re on the beach.
+Even though the Dry Tortugas lack amenities, you’ll never miss them since there’s fantastic snorkeling and diving thanks to protected coral reefs and marine life (sea turtles, nurse sharks, octopus).
 You can even snorkel or scuba dive at night outside of Fort Jefferson’s moat wall.
 Swimming, fishing and bird watching are other island highlights.

 Bolivar Peninsula, Texas

-Camping along the Bolivar Peninsula is pretty primitive, but you’re here for the beach, which is far less crowded than the ones found in neighboring Galveston Island.
-Compared to other beaches, which may only offer a handful of designated sites, campers are welcome to choose anywhere along the 27-mile peninsula to set up tents or travel trailers.
+Camping along the Bolivar Peninsula is pretty primitive, but you’re here for the beach, which is far less crowded than the ones found on neighboring Galveston Island.
+In fact, compared to other beaches, which may only offer a handful of designated sites, campers are welcome to choose anywhere along the 27-mile peninsula to set up tents or travel trailers.
 While you don’t need reservations, you do need a $10 permit if you have a car or motorized vehicle.
 Otherwise, you’re good to just show up and camp out.